-During the Avengers Disassembled story, in which the Scarlet Witch goes insane and kills many of the Avengers members, she made Tony Stark confront the Ambassador of Latveria while drunk at the United Nations.
+During Avengers Disassembled, in which the Scarlet Witch goes insane and kills several of her teammates on the Avengers, Wanda made Tony Stark confront the Ambassador of Latveria while drunk at the United Nations.
 After this incident, Tony was forced to resign his duties as Secretary of Defense.
 Later, Stark claimed to be stepping down as Iron Man as well while someone else was stepping into the role, thus allowing him to continue operating as Iron Man in secret.
-Also during this event, Avengers Mansion was destroyed.
-It had been Tony's boyhood manor up until he donated it to the Avengers to be the teams base of operations.
-After its destruction, Tony built a new operational headquarters for the group which is now located in Stark Tower.
+Also during this event, Avengers Mansion was destroyed which had been Tony's boyhood manor up until he donated it to the Avengers to be the teams base of operations.
+After the reformation of the Avengers into the New Avengers, Tony built a new operational headquarters for the group which is now located in Stark Tower.

 After being seriously injured during a battle with an extremis-enhanced adversary, Stark calls upon Maya Hansen to inject his nervous system with a modified version of the extremis enhancile (a techno-organic virus) in order to save his life.
-Extremis allows Stark to store the inner layers of the Iron Man armor in the hollows of his bones, and to control the armor through direct brain impulses.
-Extremis also integrates Stark's existing lockchip (a personal networking implement implanted in his forearm) directly into his nervous system.
-After this, Tony's abilities as Iron Man are significantly increased.
-He now has the ability to communicate with his suit faster than any human reaction time would normally be, making him much more powerful than before.
+Extremis allows Stark to store the inner layers of the new Iron Man armor in the hollows of his bones, and to control the armor through direct brain impulses.
+Extremis also integrates Stark's existing lock-chip (a personal networking implement implanted in his forearm) directly into his nervous system.
+Once achieved, Tony's abilities as Iron Man are significantly increased.
+He now has the ability to communicate with his suit much faster than any normal human reaction time.

 After the Stamford incident and another in which Tony's armors are hacked and used to attack innocent people, Stark reconsiders his position and the morality of super human registration.
 He reversed his decision and publicly spearheading the support for the Super-human Registration Act.
 Support among the super hero community is mixed however, and the conflict leads to the Civil War in the Marvel Universe.